zynaddsubfx/zyn-fusion-build/README.md

 ## Fetch repositories

-You need to fetch this repo first.
+You need to fetch this repo first (if you're using Windows, see below for how to do it).

 ```shell
 git clone https://github.com/zynaddsubfx/zyn-fusion-build zyn-fusion-build